Vivvo/CitizenOne-Documentation/docs/source/_build/html/_sources/technical/Data Bundles.rst.txt

 .. code-block:: JSON

   {
-    publicKeys: [
+    "publicKeys": [
       {
-        policyId: 'A guid to identify this subscriber',
+        "policyId": "A guid to identify this subscriber", "publicKey": "The subscriber's publicKey PEM"
-        publicKey: 'The subscriber's publicKey PEM'
       }
     ]
   }